lukeify/notes/Linux/LUKS Encryption.md

 Deducing you have a music album based on the file sizes of the contents, for example.

 On the other hand, block device encryption has some drawbacks.
-Backing up to cloud storage requires a full re-upload of the block image every time the contents change, for example.
+Backing up to cloud storage can often require a full re-upload of the block image every time the contents change, for example.
 Whereas with `gocryptfs` only the changed (encrypted) files within the image need be uploaded.

 More general information about device encryption can be found in the [Arch Linux wiki][3].